 Address: Pl. de la République, 51100 Reims, France

 The largest Roman arch in the world, the Porte de Mars marks the northern entrance to historic Reims and is just a short 13-minute walk from the cathedral.
-Built during the 200s, the arch measures around 32 meters long and 12 meters high.
+Built during the 200s, the arch measures 32 meters long and 12 meters high.

 The arch was named after a nearby temple to Mars.
 You can still make out the carved reliefs of Leda and Jupiter and Romulus and Remus.
-Legend has it that local inhabitants built the arch to thank the Romans for bringing major roads to the city and connecting it with the rest of the empire.
+Legend has it that local inhabitants built the arch to thank the Romans for bringing significant roads to the city and connecting it with the rest of the empire.

 The arch once served as the city gate and then part of a medieval castle.
 It was incorporated into the city walls when the castle was destroyed in 1595.
 Rediscovered in 1667, the arch wasn’t fully revealed until engineers dismantled the city walls in 1854.